py-cov-action/python-coverage-comment-action/README.md

 # GitHub Action: Python Coverage Comment

-# WARNING
-project is not yet ready to use.

 ## Presentation

 Publish diff coverage report as PR comment, and create a coverage badge to